Five Tigers From Vietnam

 So, as in China, Vietnamese folk religion believes that the tiger – despite being dangerously troublesome to humans – is also a protective force against demons, especially those causing illness.
 Tiger images were pasted up on doorways to symbolically protect homes and temples, scaring away any evil influences which might try to enter.

-Only the black outline was printed, with the colours – vibrant pinks, blues and yellows – painted on by hand.
-The tigers’ splendidly abundant whiskers were finished in glittery metallic silver.
+These Five Tigers prints were a speciality of workshops along Hang Trong street in Hanoi.
+Only the black outline was printed, with the colours – vibrant pinks, blues and yellows – painted on by hand; the tigers’ splendidly abundant whiskers were finished in glittery metallic silver.
+Production peaked in the late nineteenth century and, though a set of stamps featuring tiger prints was issued in 1971, all of Hang Trong’s workshops had closed by the late 1990s.

 Woodblock for printing small version of the Five Tigers, with compass points marked (北,南,東,西)

-The seven stars of the big dipper above the yellow tiger’s head represent the cosmos, governed by the Queen of Heaven.
-She balances the effects of the five directions, dispelling evil influences.
+The Big Dipper above the yellow tiger’s head governs the 108 constellations, representing 36 Heavenly Generals and 72 Earthly Fiends, whose power can be harnessed to drive away evil influences and cure illnesses.
 This is echoed by the tablet protected by the yellow tiger, inscribed in red Chinese characters reading 法大威灵, “Powerful Guardian of (Heaven’s) Law”.

-All in all then, an impressive good-luck talisman for the home.
+All in all then, a defensive good-luck talisman for the home.

 Thanks to Jim Kemp